joshl26/resume-wrangler/README.md

 ![Home Page Image](https://raw.githubusercontent.com/joshl26/joshl26/main/assets/Laptop_el-in_1.png)

 This is the home page of the electronics inventory system dashboard.
-Clicking any of the links on the lefthand sidebar will take you to their respective page.
+Clicking any of the links on the left-hand sidebar will take you to their respective page.

 <a name="usage-parts-list"></a>